GeoNode/documentation/usage/managing_datasets/dataset_styling.rst

      *Edit Styles button*

 The *Dataset* will open in a new *Map*.
-The *Styles Panel* will show you all the available styles for the dataset and some useful tools.
-By default, the available default style will be showm in a text editor form.
+The *Styles Panel* will show you all the default style for the dataset and some useful tools.
+By default, the style will be showm in a text editor form.

 .. figure:: img/styles_map_panel.png
      :align: center